top of page

 Forest School and training lead.

-Jim has 30 years of teaching experience across secondary and primary schools, early years, museums and galleries, higher and further education, NHS settings, and Forest School.
-For the last ten years he has worked exclusively outdoors.
+Jim has 30 years of teaching experience across NHS settings, secondary and primary schools, early years, higher and further education, and Forest School — the last ten exclusively outdoors.

-Jim is an AIM-accredited Level 3 Forest School Leader and has been delivering the L3 qualification to practitioners for over ten years.
+Jim is an AIM-accredited Level 3 Forest School Leader and has delivered the L3 qualification to practitioners for over ten years.

 OUR TEAM